 I grew up in Kenosha, Wisconsin, on the shores of Lake Michigan.
 Kenosha sits in the very southeastern corner between Milwaukee and Chicago.
 I grew up in the era of the Wisconsin Supper Club.
 In fact, my high school graduation dinner celebration was held at the Hob Nob, one of the better known Wisconsin supper clubs.
 The supper club was the birthplace of the relish tray.

 The Chicago Tribune defines it this way,

 “A Wisconsin supper club is an independently owned, fine-dining destination restaurant, typically in a picturesque locale on the edge of town.
 The menu comes from yesteryear, void of pretense and decidedly non-froufrou — prime rib, broiled white fish, shrimp cocktail — with enough complimentary sides and trimmings to satisfy a second meal.
 A relish tray should begin the meal, and three hours later, is bookended with house-made bread pudding or cheesecake.
 On Fridays they should serve an all-you-can-eat fish fry.
 A band might be performing.
 Mixed cocktails such as Manhattans and brandy old-fashioneds are preferred over wine or beer.
 If you leave hungry, you have not dined in a supper club.”

-We often enjoyed a relish tray at home too on special occasions.
-The relish tray always consisted of a variety of pickled vegetables.
-My mom’s favorite was the pickled watermelon rind but the relish tray could also include pickles, pickled cauliflower, pickled beets, baby corn, carrots and of course olives.
+It always consisted of a variety of pickled vegetables.
+My mom’s favorite was the pickled watermelon rind but it could also include pickles, pickled cauliflower, pickled beets, baby corn, carrots and of course olives.
 Those were always the favorite of the kids and had to be eaten off the ends of your fingers!

 - Black olives